 A 2017 policy regulating the consumer loan business required banks to take full charge of risk control in partnership with internet platforms and barred platforms from providing guaranteed returns to banks.

 But sources close to the matter told Caixin that fintech companies including Ant Financial and WeBank have all provided projected return rates to bank partners, a de facto guarantee.
 Ant Financial’s Huang denied any guaranteed returns.

-A regulatory official said a guaranteed return would encourage banks to give up risk control and simply lend the money to fintech partners.
+A regulatory official said a guaranteed return would encourage banks to give up risk control and simply lend money to fintech partners.

 An industry source said banks’ risk control engagement in the joint lending business can be judged through the rate of approvals for borrowers recommended by fintech platforms.

 A medium-sized bank said fewer than 30% of customers introduced by Ant Financial qualified for loans from the bank.
 Another bank official said the rate at his bank was as high as 99%.

 A rural commercial bank manager said that compared with fintech giants, smaller banks’ risk control systems are largely less effective.

 Documents for investors showed that Ant Financial’s consumer lending businesses Huaibei and Jiebei both had nonperforming loan ratios of less than 1.2% as of the end of June, lower than the banking industry’s 1.8%.